¡FLACC! Festival of Latin American Contemporary Choreographers

 Artistic DIRECTOR

-Liz Duran Boubion, MFA, RSMT(She/They) is a second generation Chicana and queer choreographer of the Piñata Dance Collective founded in 2011 and artistic director of Festival of Latin American Contemporary Choreographers (¡FLACC!) founded in 2014 in the San Francisco Bay Area.
-She has held 7 residencies in the US, Germany and Mexico and is an associate teacher of the Tamalpa Institute founded by Anna Halprin.
+Liz Duran Boubion, MFA, RSMT (she/her/ella) is a second generation Chicana and queer choreographer of the Piñata Dance Collective since 2011 and founded the Festival of Latin American Contemporary Choreographers (FLACC) in 2014 in the San Francisco Bay Area.
+She has held 9 residencies in the US, Germany and Mexico and is an associate teacher of the Tamalpa Institute founded by Anna Halprin.
 Her work as a choreographer and somatic movement therapist maintains a commitment to the coalescence of rigor, innovation and healing through the arts.
 She received her BA in Dance from CSU Long Beach and her MFA in Creative Inquiry and Interdisciplinary Art from California Institute of Integral Studies in San Francisco.
-Boubion has been published in InDance Magazine, Stance on Dance, Conscious Dancer Magazine and is registered with the International Somatic Movement Education and Therapy Association (ISMETA).
-She teaches ongoing dance classes for all ages and is a regular guest teacher in local universities, Contact improv jams and dance festivals. www.lizboubion.org
+Boubion has been published in InDance Magazine, Stance on Dance, Life as a Modern Dancer, Conscious Dancer Magazine and is registered with the International Somatic Movement Education and Therapy Association (ISMETA). www.lizboubion.org

 Production Assistant